Suitable alternative employment

 If your employer does not accept your reasons

 If your employer does not accept your reasons for turning down the job, they could refuse to pay your redundancy pay.

 Have an informal chat with your employer and ask them why they do not accept your reasons.
 Explain why you think the job is not suitable.

-If they still do not accept your reasons, call the Acas helpline for advice.
+If they still do not accept your reasons, call the Acas helpline and we'll talk through your options.